Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 Blenders are tightly sealed when in action to keep liquids contained.
 Really hot liquids give off steam, which can cause pressure to build up inside, ultimately leading to a lid explosion and, potentially, serious burns.

-In most machines, the maximum recommended temperature of liquid foods that can be blended safely is 80°C but do consult the manual.
+In most machines, the maximum recommended temperature of liquid foods that can be blended safely is 176ºF (80°C) but do consult the manual.

-It’s still possible to enjoy velvety smooth soups, broths and purees, just wait 10 minutes or so before you pop the cooked ingredients into your blender.
+It’s still possible to enjoy velvety smooth soups, broths and purées, just wait 10 minutes or so before you put the cooked ingredients into your blender.

 Reducing the capacity will also help – smaller batches leave more space for steam to circulate inside, but do take care when you open the lid.

-Better yet, use one of our best immersion blenders, which can be put directly in the pan so there’s less mess, too.
+Better yet, use one of our best immersion blenders, which can be put directly in the pan with the soup mixture so there’s less mess, too.

 An overloaded blender won’t just fail to do its job, it can also lead to liquids seeping out of every nook and cranny, creating a whole world of mess.